-- Find your app’s package and select Manage License next to its entry.
+- Find your solution’s package and click Register Package next to its entry.

-- Select Register and log in to the org that contains your LMA (normally your business org).
+- Log in to the org where the LMA is installed, normally your business org.

-- Select which license you want to use by default for this app, and click Save.
+- Select which license you want to use by default for this solution, and click Save.

-Once you’ve connected your app’s package to the LMA, you don’t need to do it again—later versions of your package are automatically connected to the LMA.
+Once you’ve connected your solution’s package to the LMA, you don’t need to do it again—later versions of your package are automatically connected to the LMA.

 Configure the LMA